IndomieGorengSatu/Mie/README.md

-## Two guys walked into a bar, the third one ducked.
+## How do you get a baby alien to sleep?
+You rocket.